Access to Innovative Education in Science, Technology, Engineering, and Mathematics (AIE-STEMPLOS) Scholarship Program

 - Have a minimum cumulative GPA of 2.5 (current Landmark College students).

-- Be enrolled full-time (a minimum of 12 credit hours) at Landmark College and taking courses in one of the above degrees during the semester receiving the scholarship.
+- Be enrolled at least half-time (a minimum of 6 credit hours) at Landmark College and taking courses in one of the above degrees during the semester receiving the scholarship.

 Scholarship Application Checklist

 - UNOFFICIAL TRANSCRIPT: Most recent academic transcript including all enrolled, completed, and transferred college credit.
 Transcript must include final grades for semester prior to applying.

 - ONE: Letter of Recommendation (may be submitted online by your reference)

 - One from an academic reference who can attest to your academic ability and interest in STEM as a career.